MARK A. ABRAMSON

 co-author (with Paul R. Lawrence) of What Government Does: How

-Leading in Government.
+Executive: 50 Insights from Experience.
 He is also the co-author (with Daniel J.

 Chenok and John M. Kamensky of Getting It Done: A Guide for